Isik-lab/SocialGNN/README.md

 #### Running SocialGNN on the Gaze dataset
-Set <prediction_type> to 2 for social v/s non-social classification; set to 5 for classifying into the 5 gaze labels
+Set <prediction_type> to 2 for social v/s non-social classification; set to 5 for classifying into the 5 gaze labels The first 10 bootstrpas correspond to "dataset=5Jun23", the next 10 to "dataset=14Jun23"

 ###### Getting Accuracy (on all bootstrapped train-test splits) using Trained Models
   ```